 Without emotional boundaries, you are vulnerable and will live the bitter life of blaming others.

 You know the things that upset and dislodge your happy mood.
-You are absolutely responsible for your happiness.
+You are responsible for your happiness.

 It doesn’t matter if you are married or single.
 When people make you switch from mood to mood, they are indirectly in control of you.